21H2/socialsync-2.0/README.md

 ---

-**Transform your YouTube content creation workflow with AI.** YouPac AI helps creators save hours by automatically generating optimized titles, descriptions, thumbnails, and social media posts from their video content.
+**Transform your content creation workflow with AI.** SocialSync helps creators save hours by automatically generating optimized titles, descriptions, thumbnails, and more from their content.

 Built with ❤️ using React Router v7, Convex, OpenAI, and ElevenLabs.